Abiola1140/LITA-CAPSTONE-PROJECT-/README.md

    - [Download Here](https://Microsoft.com)
 1. For Data cleaning
 2. For Analysis
+3. SQL Server For Analysis
-3. For Visualization
+4. Power BI For Visualization
-4. For Creating reports
+5. For Creating reports
 - GitHub for Portfolio Building
+-

 ### Data Cleaning and Preparations
 ---

 In the early stage of cleaning and preparation of data,the following actions were performed:

-- Loading of data into excel.
+- Loading/importing of data into excel and SQL Server
-- Imputing missing data.
-- Cleaning and formatting of data.
+- Data Cleaning (Removing Duplicate data) and formatting of data.

 ### Data Analysis/Visualization
 ---
-To solve the problem statement, simple visualizations was used to analyze or summarised the data.
+To solve the problem statement, simple visualizations summarised the data using excel and SQL Server.
+1. Using Excel
+2.

 ### Revenue by Region
 ![image](https://github.com/user-attachments/assets/8a595542-6c02-49d8-809d-429b34f91aab)